Borgerhout: Etymology

-"Borger" likely comes from the old world for citizen or city dweller.
-Currently, the Dutch word for this is "burger".
+"Borger" likely comes from the old spelling for citizen or city dweller; currently, the Dutch word for this is "burger".
 It might also refer to the word "borgh", meaning a fortress or fortified building.
 Borghmeester (1254) or borgermeyster (1286) are mentioned in written sources as the word for "mayor", literally "master of the fortress" or "master of the citizens".
-"Hout" (or previously "holt) means "wood".
+"Hout" (or previously "holt") means "wood".
 It is similar to some naming conventions in English, for example "Hollywood".
 It refers to a time when Borgerhout was still much greener, and had not yet merged with greater Antwerp.
 It likely also explains the tree on the coat of arms.